By Phallon Tillis

 1) File for everything now.
 FEMA, Red Cross, Insurance, SBA loans if they are opened up.
 All of it.
 If you end up not needed it, give it back or donate it.
 Some people will be out of work for a while, and everything will help.

 2) If your refrigerator had food in it and no power for 10 days or more, don’t open it.
 Just tape it shut and bring it outside.
 Don’t.
 Open.
 It.

 3) If you eat an MRE (military meal ready to eat/emergency rations), know those are VERY high in calories, and if you eat three a day, you will put on a lot of weight very quickly.
 A month after Katrina, everyone was confused why they had gain 20 lbs.

 4) Work with your neighbors to scope out stores and gas stations that are open when the water goes down.
 Find out about HEB and Army water and ice supply areas.
 Be prepared for very long lines and limited selection at stores.
 AND KEEP A RADIO ON.

-17) Depending on how much you lost, this is going to change you and how you view certain things.
+17) Depending on how much you lost, this will change you, and you view certain things.
 I *need* to have reliable transportation all the time now.
-A weird sound in my car make me panic.
+A weird sound in my car makes me panic.
 Why?
 Having a car is the only reason we got out of Katrina.
 People died because they didn’t.
 So this is a thing I do now.
 Whatever happens to you — it is okay.
-Things happen and you change.
+Things happen, and you change.
 That is normal.

 19) It may seem like people far away don’t understand or care.
 The TV makes things feel less real.
 It doesn’t mean you are alone.
 Lots of people are sending help and love.